ilovetocode2019/Robo-Coder/README.md

 ## About

 This bot is a multipurpose bot that can do many things.
-It includes features are Human like conversations with the bot, tools, moderation (Not a full moderation, just a few usefull features), fun, games, notes, and reminders.
+It's feautres are: human like conversations with the bot, tools, moderation (Not a full moderation, just a few usefull features), fun, games, notes, and reminders.